Islington Additional HMO Licensing

 What documents do I need for my Islington licence application?

-You need: a valid Gas Safety Certificate (CP12), an Electrical Installation Condition Report (EICR), a Fire Risk Assessment, an Energy Performance Certificate (EPC), floor plans with room measurements, building insurance, proof of identity, and proof of ownership or management authorisation.
+You will need: a valid Gas Safety Certificate (CP12, maximum 12 months old), an Electrical Installation Condition Report (EICR, maximum 5 years old), a Fire Risk Assessment, an Energy Performance Certificate (EPC), floor plans with room measurements, building insurance, proof of identity, and proof of ownership or management authorisation.

 What happens if I don't get a licence in Islington?

-Operating without a required licence is a criminal offence under the Housing Act 2004.
-Islington Council can issue civil penalties of up to £40,000 per offence (effective 1 May 2026), prosecute (unlimited fines), and tenants can apply for Rent Repayment Orders to recover up to 24 months' rent.
+Operating a licensable property without a required licence is a criminal offence under the Housing Act 2004.
+Islington Council can issue civil penalties of up to £40,000 per offence, prosecute with an unlimited fine, and tenants can apply for a Rent Repayment Order to recover up to 24 months' rent.
+Enforcement does not wait for your application to be processed.

 Are there extra charges for late applications?

 Yes.
-Islington charges surcharges for late applications, applications following a warning letter, or those requiring two or more document requests.
-Apply promptly to avoid these additional costs.
+Islington can apply surcharges for late applications, applications submitted after a warning letter, or applications requiring two or more document requests.
+Submitting a complete application promptly — with valid gas safety, EICR and fire risk assessment attached — avoids these additional costs and processing delays.

 Get Your Compliance Certificates

-You need an EICR, gas safety certificate, and fire risk assessment to apply for an Islington licence.
+You need gas safety, EICR, and fire risk assessment certificates to apply for an Islington licence.
 Compare verified providers and get free quotes.

 More About Islington